ProtectoAi/Snowflake-Protecto-Mask/README.md

 ## Output
 The tool generates:
-- Excel files in the `output/` directory (one per processed table, named according to the table name in input_list.txt)
+- Excel files in the `output/` directory (one per processed table, named according to the table name in the input table)
 - A tracking log (`tracking_ids.txt`) for all processing requests

 ## Support